Suspended jail term cut on appeal for ex-Vivendi boss

-PARIS A French court on Monday cut from three years to 10 months the suspended jail term handed to former Vivendi (VIV.PA) chief executive Jean-Marie Messier in his appeal against a 2010 conviction for misuse of corporate assets.
+PARIS May 19 A French court on Monday cut from three years to 10 months the suspended jail term handed to former Vivendi chief executive Jean-Marie Messier in his appeal against a 2010 conviction for misuse of corporate assets.

 In the ruling read out in court, a conviction of providing misleading information to shareholders was dropped altogether, and a fine against Messier reduced from 150,000 euros ($205,600)to 50,000 euros.